calebd/CMDQueryStringSerialization/Readme.markdown

 * `key[]=value1&key[]=value2`
 * `key=value1,value2`

-The `CMDQueryStringArraySerializationOption` enum contains options that map to each of these formats, with `CMDQueryStringArraySerializationOptionMultipleKeys` being the default if no option is passed.
+`CMDQueryStringWritingOptions` contains options that map to each of these formats, with `CMDQueryStringWritingOptionArrayRepeatKeysWithBrackets` being the default if no option is passed.

 ## License

-MIT
+`CMDQueryStringSerialization` is released under the MIT License.